-Being a performance oriented vehicle, through Sports Mode, the Tuatara maintains its sports characteristics while being a more friendly car to drive.
-Several driver testimonials claim the car is surprisingly suited to everyday urban driving.
+Being a performance oriented vehicle, in Sports Mode (“Normal Mode”), the Tuatara maintains its sports characteristics while being a more friendly car to drive.
+Several driver testimonials claim the car is surprisingly suited for everyday urban driving.
 The driver benefits from a higher ride height with smoother gear shifts.
 It even has a front lift mode which raises the front suspension by 40mm to clear speed bumps.

 Inside The Tuatara

 The Tuatara is surprisingly well equipped car for its class.
-May be not on par as the interior of a Bugatti but still cocooning enough.
-Despite being a driver focused performance car, the car’s cabin, seats and dash is lined in leather or alcantara with bits of exposed carbon fibre.
+It steers away from the feel of a kit car’s interior.
+Whilst it may not be on par with the interior of a Bugatti, it still remains cocooning enough.
+Despite being a driver focused performance car, the car’s cabin, seats and dash is lined in leather and Alcantara with bits of exposed carbon fibre.
 Additionally, the long list of options allows customers to spec their car to their exact taste.

 Standard equipment of the Tuatara include power windows, climate control and a premium audio system.
 All controlled by SSC’s in-house touch screen system on its centre console.
 The rear view mirror besides being a mirror also displays a rear view camera along with sideview cameras which provide blind spot viewing.

 The Tuatara is an engineering marvel.
-A stunner on the outside.
-Pleasant in town and a killer on a straight.
-It defies the laws of physics.
-The SSC Tuatara is now not only a hypercar but the hypercar of all hypercars.
+A stunner on the outside with a solid well appointed interior.
+Surprisingly pleasant in town and an abosulute killer on a straight.
+It defies and distorts the laws of physics.
+The SSC Tuatara proves it is not only a hypercar but the hypercar of all hypercars.

 Watch the teaser to ‘American Hyperspeed: The Race To 300 MPH’, a soon to be released film featuring the SSC Tuatara